Skydio raises $100 million, announces enterprise-focused drone lineup

 Autonomy Enterprise Foundation’s other headliner is 3D Scan, a feature designed for inspections of industrial structures and locations including bridges, building facades, energy infrastructure, power plants, power stations, railyards, accidents, and crime scenes.
 Skydio says 3D Scan enables a fully automated, structure-agnostic process that doesn’t require any prior knowledge and can operate without an internet connection.
 Operators are able to specify an area, pick the desired imaging resolution, and 3D Scan does the rest, autonomously imaging surfaces by dynamically building a real-time map as the drone flies.

-Autonomy Enterprise Foundation also boasts House scan, which was developed in partnership with aerial imagery provider Eagleview.
-When House scan becomes available in Q4 2020, it’ll enable home insurance agents to automatically perform inspections of residential homes.
+Autonomy Enterprise Foundation also boasts House scan, which was developed in partnership with aerial imagery provider EagleView.
+When House scan becomes available in Q4 2020, it will help home insurance agents automatically perform inspections of residential homes.

 Skydio — whose customers include Civil Air Patrol, the Ohio Department of Transportation, the North Carolina Department of Transportation, Southern Company, Chula Vista PD, and Japan Infrastructure Waymark — says it plans to use the aforementioned series C funding to accelerate product development and go-to-market expansion in enterprise and public sector markets.
 Next47 led the round with participation from Levitate Capital, NTT DOCOMO Ventures, and existing investors including Andreessen Horowitz, IVP, and Playground.

-The company also announced three additions to its C-Suite this week.
-Former Signalfx COO Mark Cranney will join as chief operating officer alongside Brendan Groves, Skydio’s new head of regulatory and policy affairs who previously served as associate deputy attorney general at the Justice Department.
+The company also announced three additions to its C-suite this week.
+Former Signalfx COO Mark Cranney will join as chief operating officer alongside Brendan Groves, Skydio’s new head of regulatory and policy affairs, who previously served as associate deputy attorney general at the Justice Department.
 Separately, Alberto Farronato, who formerly held positions at VMware and Mulesoft, has been appointed Skydio’s chief marketing officer.